cocos/cocos-docs/en/asset/audio.md

   - `.mp4`
   - `.m4a`

-## loading mode of audio resources on the Web platform
+## Loading Modes of Audio Resources on the Web Platform

 Audio resources on the Web platform are special because the Web standard supports loading audio resources in two different ways as follows:
 - Web Audio: providing a relatively more modern interface for audio control, the audio resources will be cached in an audio buffer of the engine.
 The advantage of this approach is good compatibility and robust.